vvanholl/elasticsearch-prometheus-exporter/README.md

 ### Configure Prometheus target

-On your Prometheus servers, configure a new job as usual :
+On your Prometheus servers, configure a new job as usual.

+For example, if you have a cluster of 3 nodes :

 ```
 -   job_name: elasticsearch
     scrape_interval: 10s
     metrics_path: "/_prometheus/metrics"
     static_configs:
     - targets:
+      - node1:9200
+      - node1:9200
-        - localhost:9200
+      - node3:9200
 ```

+Of course, you could use a service discovery service instead of a static config.

 Just keep in mind that metrics_path must be `/_prometheus/metrics` otherwise Prometheus will find no metric.

-Of course, you can use a service discovery instead of a static config.

 ## Project sources